• Skip to Content

 This is a project lab designed for Chemistry Majors who are concurrently enrolled in AS.030.205.Techniques for the organic chemistry laboratory including methods of purification, isolation, synthesis, and analysis will be explored through a project focused on chemical chirality.
 Students may not simultaneously enroll for AS.030.225 and AS.030.227.

 Prerequisite(s): Students must have completed Lab Safety training prior to registering for this class.
-To access the tutorial, login to myLearning and enter 458083 in the Search box to locate the appropriate module.;AS.030.206 OR AS.030.212, students may enroll concurrently in either of these courses and AS.030.227, or take either of those courses prior to enrolling in AS.030.227.;AS.030.205
+To access the tutorial, login to myLearning and enter 458083 in the Search box to locate the appropriate module.;AS.030.205 may be taken at the same time or prior to enrolling in AS.030.227.

 Corequisite(s): Students may not simultaneously enroll for AS.030.225 and AS.030.227.